-In this area of study students focus on observation and analysis of their own performance work completed in Outcomes 1 and 2.
-They reflect upon and document work processes using appropriate drama terminology.
+In this area of study students focus on observation, documentation and analysis of their own performance work completed in Outcomes 1 and 2.
+They reflect upon documented work processes, applying relevant drama terminology.

 Outcome 3: On completion of this unit, the student should be able to analyse the development, and the performance to an audience, of their devised work.